ltrr-arizona-edu/burnr/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTES.
+There were no ERRORs, WARNINGs.
+There is one NOTE: "checking CRAN incoming feasibility".
 "FHX" is the correct spelling.

 ## Downstream dependencies